Usage#

 path

-like string but also accepts slashes
+like string but accepts slashes

 uuid